Written by Dauphin

 My life was not always bad.
 It started like so many other families.
-I was born into a house with two parents and two sisters.
+I was born in a house with two parents and two sisters.
 It took years for my parents to get a son.
 So when I was born, my parents were overjoyed.
-At last they got their beloved son.
+At last, they got their beloved son.
 This meant that their life and family were now perfect.

 I always remember Mum full of smiles.
 I remember that she loved explaining things when I asked “why” a few thousand times a day.
-Why does the sun shine?
-Why are there so many people in the bus?
+Why does the sunshine?
+Why are there so many people on the bus?
 You name it, I asked it.
 Mum could have been a teacher.
 She had the patience with my many questions and she could explain them in a way that I understood and remembered.